Sean Landeta

 Sean Edward Landeta (born January 6, 1962) is an American former professional football player who was a punter in both the United States Football League (USFL) and the National Football League (NFL).
 He played college football for the Towson Tigers.
 Landeta played 22 seasons in the NFL for five different teams between 1985 and 2006.
 He was named to the NFL 1980s All-Decade Team as the first punter and the 1990s All-Decade Team as the second punter, as chosen by the Hall of Fame Selection Committee members.
 He is one of 29 individuals out of 25,000 players in NFL history to be selected to multiple All-Decade teams.

 Early life

 Landeta grew up in Baltimore, Maryland.
-Landeta originally began kicking as a nine-year-old.
-At Loch Raven High School in Towson, Maryland, Landeta was an All-City and All-Metro punter in his only season (1978).
+He never played organized football until his senior year at Loch Raven High School in Towson, Maryland.
+Landeta was an All-City and All-Metro punter in his only season (1978).
 Landeta kicked a 41-yard field goal on his first attempt in his first game.
 His longest punt was 76 yards, which still stands as a school record.
-He first began playing organized football as a high school senior.